 4. Flow % : At each decision point, we input the flow % of decision outcomes.
 In the example, a requisition is currently required to be adjusted 20% of the time.

-The map is able to take cost data input for resources and activities and so calculate the cost per hire and cost per day metrics for the value stream
+The map can take cost data input for resources and activities and so calculate the cost per hire and cost per day metrics for the value stream